CageCode/World-Food-Ecosystems/practical4/geodiversity.md

 <br />

 Did it work?
 Then give your laptop a big hug, it did some crazy work for you just now, you just processed the world four times over in a matter of minutes.. wow.
-The drawback is, it will do this all the time when you press run, so keep that in mind.
+Keep in mind, it will do this everytime when you press run, so every addition to the code will take a while to run.

 Now that we have the reclassified environmental components, we can calculate the geodiversity map by simply adding them together.
 Replace the two question marks, *"?"*, in the following code by the two missing reclassified component maps.